 Make lentil soup.

-This adds some time to your Sunday meal prep, but there’s no better opportunity to let the soup do its thing on the stove while you’re chopping and prepping your other ingredients.
+This adds some time to your Sunday meal prep, but there’s no better opportunity to let soup do its thing while you’re chopping and prepping your other ingredients.
 I highly recommend getting ahead on this one just in case you have one night during the week when you know you’re going to be working late, or running kids around to after-school activities, or just want to come home having a heartwarming dinner waiting for you.